 4 “Golden Signals” in Site Reliability Engineering

-Latency is the delay before data is fully transferred from one end to another.
+Latency is the delay before data is completely transferred from one end to another.
 It is typically measured in milliseconds (ms)

-Throughput is the amount of data that can transfer through in a given period.
+Throughput is the amount of data that can transfer across within a given period.
 It can be measured in bits/second.

-Error rate measures errors occurring in the system, such as bugs in code or network outages.
+Error rate measures errors occurring in the system, such as bugs in code, network outages, or request errors like 500 error.
 It is expressed as a % of total requests.

 Saturation is a measure of the load on your server resources.
-It can include measures like CPU utilisation, and memory & storage used.
+It can include measures like CPU utilization and memory & storage used.

 SLAs, SLOs and SLIs for measuring SRE success